How Nonprofits Improve Accounts Payable Efficiency with AP Automation

 Here’s how automated payments work in fund accounting and how they can benefit your nonprofit organization.

-Automated payments are the next step in AP.
+Automated payments are the next step in modern accounts payable.
 They use pre-established pathways with individual vendors to match and pay expected invoices directly and seamlessly.
-Incorporating automated payments into your fund accounting processes removes many of the manual and costly processes that have plagued finance teams for years.
+Incorporating automated payments into your fund accounting processes removes many of the manual and costly steps that have plagued finance teams for years.

 The process behind automated payments is similar to what finance teams follow today, but some of the steps are done by the system—reducing time for processing and resulting in faster payments.